OttCS/Portable-DnD/Races.md

 **Reveler** As an embodiment of revelry, you have profiiency in Performance and Persuasion, and proficiency with one musical instrument of your choice.

 # Tabaxi
+Tabaxi are humanoid felines, visually ranging from housecat breeds to wild cats like panthers and cheetahs.
+Height ranges wildly among them, generally correlated with the breed they resemble.

+_Created by the Cat Lord—a divine being of the Upper Planes—to blend the qualities of humanoids and cats, tabaxi are a varied people in both attitude and appearance.
+In some lands, tabaxi live like the cats they resemble, naturally curious and at home in playful environments.
+In other places, tabaxi live as other folk do, not exhibiting the feline behavior the Cat Lord intended._

 **Racial Ability Scores** Dexterity, Charisma

 **Speed** You have a climbing speed equal to your walking speed.